The objective of the Alberta Community Partnership (ACP) is to improve the viability and long-term sustainability of municipalities.

 Funding decisions will be made by March 31 of the program year.
 Applicants will be advised in writing of the status of their submission and a list of successful projects will be posted annually.

-For all components, final reporting is due within 60 days after the project completion date.
+For all components, final reporting is due within 60 days after the project completion date, unless otherwise stated.

-Applicants will be required to submit their Statement of Funding and Expenditures through ACPO.
+All applicants and grant recipients are required to submit their SFEs through ACPO, which is accessed through MAConnect.
 Additional reporting may be required under some components.

 Grants and Education Property Tax Branch